kevgleeson78/Gesture-Based-UI-Project/README.md

     }
 ```

-This gives us an array of angles that we can check against to see if the head ahas passed the pre-set treshold that will set boolean values of up, down, left or right to true.
+This gives us an array of angles that we can check against to see if the head has passed the pre-set threshold that will set Boolean values of up, down, left or right to true.
 #### Yes head gesture:
-The yes head gesture is triggered if the up and down boolean variables are true.
+The yes head gesture is triggered if the up and down Boolean variables are true.

-This is achieved by looping through the angles array populated above by the update function andf comparing the distance between the center fixed angle and the head position angle in the array.
+This is achieved by looping through the angles array populated above by the update function and comparing the distance between the centres fixed angle and the head position angle in the array.

 This is measured along the x axis.

-If the  pre-set distacnce - center angle is grater than the angle of the head position angkes array the treshoild has been passed and down gets set to true.
+If the  pre-set distance - centre angle is greater than the angle of the head position angles array the threshold has been passed and down gets set to true.

-The oposite is checked for upward motion:
+The opposite is checked for upward motion:

-If the pe-set distance  + the fixed center angle  is les than the index of the array of head positions teh treshold for up has been passed and up gets set to true.
+If the pre-set distance  + the fixed centre angle  is less than the index of the array of head positions the threshold for up has been passed and up gets set to true.

 ```C#
 for (int i = 0; i < 80; i++)